15 Great Beach Day Trips for Connecticut Families

 14. Calf Pasture Beach - Norwalk

-Sure, spending a day at Calf Pasture is GREAT.
-In addition to the beach, you can enjoy a skate park, playgrounds, splash pad, and beach volleyball.
-But, this place truly shines after the sun goes down.
-There is so much to do here - concerts, movie nights, classic car shows, and more.
+In addition to the beach, visitors can enjoy a skate park, playgrounds, splash pad, and beach volleyball.
 Make sure you check out Ripka's for fresh seafood, cold drinks, and delicious burgers.

 15. Cove Island Beach - Stamford